 - Refrigerate for 1 hour and up to 2 days.

 - When ready to bake, cut the dough in two pieces, one larger than the other (about ⅓ of the amount for the small piece) and roll the large one on a lightly floured counter until a few inches bigger than the pie plate.
-Keep the small piece refrigerated.
+Keep the small piece covered and refrigerated.

 - Carefully line the pan and pinch the edges.
 You might need to cut a few overhanging pieces.